lilou9221/mcgill_team2_capstone/README.md

 ## Troubleshooting Highlights

-- **Missing rasters**: Ensure GeoTIFF files are manually placed in `data/raw/` directory.
+- **Missing rasters**: Ensure GeoTIFF files are in `data/raw/` directory or use the automatic download feature.
 Files should be GeoTIFF format and contain keywords like "moisture", "SOC", "ph", or "temp" in their names.
 - **No data found**: Check that required files are present: `soil_moisture_res_250_sm_surface.tif`, `SOC_res_250_b0.tif`, `SOC_res_250_b10.tif`, `soil_pH_res_250_b0.tif`, `soil_pH_res_250_b10.tif`, `soil_temp_res_250_soil_temp_layer1.tif`
-- **Empty CSV outputs**: make sure the clipping circle overlaps the raster (edge circles often produce sparse data—use the verification helpers to confirm coverage).
+- **Empty CSV outputs**: Make sure the clipping circle overlaps the raster (edge circles often produce sparse data—use the verification helpers to confirm coverage).
 - **Cache issues**: If you suspect cache problems, delete `data/processed/cache/` directory to force regeneration.
 Cache automatically invalidates when source files change, but manual deletion can help troubleshoot.
 - **Parquet file errors**: Ensure `pyarrow>=10.0.0` is installed (`pip install pyarrow`).
 Parquet files are used for efficient DataFrame caching.